-Instead of flowers, treat your favourite person with one of our gorgeous handpicked gift ideas
+Instead of flowers, treat a special person with one of our gorgeous handpicked gift ideas

-Gifting flowers to someone you love, whether for Valentine’s Day, Mother’s Day, a birthday or an anniversary, dates back to the times of chivalric knights and beautiful maidens (…or maybe I’ve been hibernating with too many old movies!)
+Gifting flowers to someone you love, whether for Valentine’s Day, Mother’s Day, a birthday or an anniversary, dates back to the times of chivalric knights and beautiful maidens.

 The tradition may also have originated in the East where hanakotoba, the Japanese language of flowers, bestows every bloom with an emotion or sentiment.
-A bouquet then becomes more than flowers and is instead a coded message of love.
+A bouquet thus becomes a coded message of love.

 Anna Jarvis, the founder of Mother’s Day, used white carnations to celebrate her mum, embedding flower-giving into the traditions of this particular occasion.